ljtljt1997/SapphireCS839/README.md

 # Sapphire 💎 CS839 Spring2019

-This is Github repository that contains all of the codes and reports in CS 839:Data Science: Principles, Algorithms, and Applications
+This is Github repository that contains all the codes and reports of the project.

+## CS 839:Data Science: Principles, Algorithms, and Applications
 * Professor: Anhai Doan
 * TA: Aravind Soundararajan

 ## Group Name